People's Liberation Army: Since 1980

+In 2002, the PLA began holding military exercises with militaries from other countries.
+From 2018 to 2023, more than half of these exercises have focused on military training other than war, generally antipiracy, or antiterrorism exercises involving combatting non-state actors.
+In 2009, the PLA held its first military exercise in Africa, a humanitarian and medical training practice conducted in Gabon.

-For the past 10 to 20 years, the PLA has acquired some advanced weapons systems from Russia, including Sovremenny class destroyers, Sukhoi Su-27 and Sukhoi Su-30 aircraft, and Kilo-class diesel-electric submarines.
+For the past 10 to 20 years, the PLA has acquired some advanced weapons systems from Russia, including Sovremenny class destroyers, Sukhoi Su-27 and Kilo-class diesel-electric submarines.
 It has also started to produce several new classes of destroyers and frigates including the Type 052D class guided-missile destroyer.
 In addition, the PLAAF has designed its very own Chengdu J-10 fighter aircraft and a new stealth fighter, the Chengdu J-20.
 The PLA launched the new Jin class nuclear submarines on 3 December 2004 capable of launching nuclear warheads that could strike targets across the Pacific Ocean and have three aircraft carriers, with the latest, the Fujian, launched in 2022.

+From 2014 to 2015, the PLA deployed 524 medical staff on a rotational basis to combat the Ebola virus outbreak in Liberia, Sierra Leone, Guinea, and Guinea-Bissau.
+As of 2023, this was the PLA's largest medical assistance mission in another country.

-In 2015, the PLA formed new units including the PLA Ground Force, the PLA Rocket Force and the PLA Strategic Support Force.
+China re-organized its military from 2015 to 2016.
+In 2015, the PLA formed new units including the PLA Ground Force, the PLA Rocket Force, and the PLA Strategic Support Force.
+In 2016, the CMC replaced the four traditional military departments with a number of new bodies.
+China replaced its system of seven military regions with newly established Theater Commands: Northern, Southern, Western, Eastern, and Central.
+In the prior system, operations were segmented by military branch and region.
+In contrast, each Theater Command is intended to function as a unified entity with joint operations across different military branches.

 The PLA on 1 August 2017 marked its 90th anniversary.
 Before the big anniversary it mounted its biggest parade yet and the first outside of Beijing, held in the Zhurihe Training Base in the Northern Theater Command (within the Inner Mongolia Autonomous Region).

-Peacekeeping operations
+In December 2023, Reuters reported a military leadership purge after high-ranking generals were ousted from the National People's Congress.
+Prior to 2017, over sixty generals were investigated and sacked.